bullet-db/bullet-db.github.io/docs/index.md

 ### Example: How Bullet is used at Yahoo

-Bullet is used in production internally at Yahoo by having it sit on raw user engagement events from Yahoo sites and apps.
-This lets Yahoo developers automatically validate *end-to-end* their instrumentation code in their Continuous Delivery pipelines.
+Bullet is used in production internally at Yahoo by having it sit on a subset of raw user engagement events from Yahoo sites and apps.
+This lets Yahoo developers automatically validate their instrumentation code *end-to-end* in their Continuous Delivery pipelines.
 Validating instrumentation is critical since it powers pretty much all decisions and products including machine learning, corporate KPIs, analytics, personalization, targeting.

 This instance of Bullet also powers other use-cases such as letting analysts validate assumptions about data, product managers verify launches instantly, debug issues and outages, or simply explore and play around with the data.